 Dubai’s iconic Burj Khalifa is currently the tallest skyscraper in the world standing at 72 metres high, but that is set to change.
 In 2020 the 1000 metre mile high Jeddah Tower, with serviced apartments, is set to claim the prize of being the world’s tallest building, for a while anyway.
-While in the Chinese city of Wuhan, with serious concerns of overpopulation looming, they’ve gone tiny.
-The city has built two person apartments that are only 50 square feet!
+Meanwhile, in Hong Kong and China people squeeze into so-called shoebox apartments.
 But when it comes to the largest, then first prize has to go to The Copan Building in São Paulo, familiar to Sim City players as a building they can drop in.
 The 38-story residential building comprises over 1,160 apartment units and is home to more than and 5,000 residents!

 8 Going underground and underwater?